parcelLab/js-plugin-utils/Readme.md

 }

 ```
-If preferred, you can target the older plugin's version:
+If preferred, you can use the older plugin's version:
 > import TrackAndTrace from '@parcellab/js-plugin-utils/v3/react'

 ## Vue
-For usage with vue/nuxt/...:
+For usage with vue/nuxt/... :
 (Vue needs to be installed...)

 ```html